SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocols declare that conforming types must implement a method by including a protocol method declaration in the body of the protocol declaration.
-Protocol method declarations have the same form as function declarations, with two exceptions: They don't include a function body, and you can't provide any default parameter values as part of the function declaration.
+Protocol method declarations have the same form as method declarations, with two exceptions: They don't include a method body, and you can't provide any default parameter values as part of the method declaration.
-For examples of conforming types that implement the method requirements of a protocol, see :ref:`Protocols_InstanceMethods`.
+For examples of conforming types that implement the method requirements of a protocol, see :ref:`Protocols_Methods`.

 To declare a class or static method requirement in a protocol declaration, mark the method declaration with the ``class`` keyword.
 Classes that implement